 The house remained in Croatia until Dec.
 9, 1294, when it was moved to Italy.
 For the next two years, the house would travel to various towns throughout Italy.
 Finally, the house came to rest in a forested area in 1296 where it remains today.
 More than 45 popes and many saints have testified that they believe this miracle to be true.
 To learn a special prayer to say with your family, called the Litany of Loreto, click here or search for it on the Peanut Butter & Grace website.

 Catholics have been persecuted over the centuries and even are persecuted today.
 To be persecuted for being Catholic means to be treated unjustly for what you believe.
 Many of us are fortunate to not know of anyone facing religious persecution directly.
 Joseph took Mary and Jesus into Egypt to flee the persecution of King Herod.
 Though we may not know of anyone facing such a dire scenario, we may be able to draw connections in other ways.

 Perhaps you or your children know someone facing a challenging moment in his or her life:

 - Moving to a new city for the sake of a new job

 - Missing work, activities or sacrificing personal time to care for a loved one

 - Facing a reoccurring battle with a disability, cancer or some other grave illness

-Whatever the case, take a moment to examine the family, friends, and neighbors around you.
-As Joseph protected Mary and Jesus; what can your family do to assist others?
+Whatever the case, take a moment to examine the family, friends and neighbors around you.
+Just as Joseph protected Mary and Jesus, what can your family do to assist others?